martinmajsec/pAkcelerator/README.md

 # pAkcelerator
-- Tasks i wrote for round 3 and 4 of the pAkcelerator coding competition.
+- Tasks I wrote for round 3 and 4 of the pAkcelerator coding competition.